tokenian/PowerJob/README.md

 - **High Availability & High Performance:**  PowerJob supports unlimited horizontal expansion.
 It's easy to achieve high availability and performance by deploying as many PowerJob server and worker nodes.

+- **Micro Service Support:** Cluster with a group associated micro service, Online or Offline Service for sake of debug or deploy.

 ### Applicable scenes

 - Timed tasks, for example, allocating e-coupons on 9 AM every morning.